Conditions and diseases

 Treatment

-Urticaria is treated with antihistamines, which are medications that suppress allergic reactions.
+Urticaria is treated with antihistamines, medication that suppresses allergic reactions.
 They block the action of the body's own histamine.
 Histamine is a substance released after the body has been in contact with an allergen, which is a substance to which a person is allergic.

 Treatment centres and specialisations